geoadmin/service-stac/README.md

   ```

 An alternative to ```pipenv install``` is to use the ```make setup``` command, which will install the environment,
-apply a patch to the multihash package to support md5, create the volumes needed by the Postgres and MinIO containers
+create the volumes needed by the Postgres and MinIO containers
 and run those containers. ```Make setup``` assume a standard local installation with a dev environment.

 ### Setting up the local database